Google’s Geocoding API: Is There Any Good Alternative?

 - Presence/absence of batch processing

-The first traffic jam on the list is "throttling," which largely comes in two flavors: requests per second, and requests per day.
-Some similar limitations, like monthly subscription usage, can be increased by waving some additional legal tender in the provider's face.
-Real throttling, though, doesn't work that way.
-If a provider throttles usage, they do it universally and irrevocably, and they usually do it to make life simpler for themselves.
+The first traffic jam on the list is “throttling,” which largely comes in two flavors: requests per second, and requests per day.
+If a provider throttles usage, they do it universally and irrevocably.

 It’s like this—if you’re having trouble fielding all the requests at once that are sent to your servers, you have two options.
 First, you can increase the server capacity (see below) in order to continue handling the flow.
 That takes money; sometimes more money than it’s worth.
 Or, you can slow the speed of incoming traffic by throttling it.
 You do that either by putting incoming requests in a queue, or by sending the user an error message that indicates they are over the request limit.